 A major issue retirees face is loneliness, so it’s no surprise co-living arrangements appeal to them.
 Research from Age UK, revealed 24% of pensioners don’t go out socially at least once a month, and over one million older people say they often or always feel lonely (pg 2).
 Communal areas that actively promote social interaction have a significant positive effect on our wellbeing, which is why BTR schemes are growing in popularity with retirees.

 According to the Cambridge Centre for Housing and Planning Research, co-living arrangements gives older people the support and companionship they need to combat loneliness (pg 72).
 As such, it highlights just how integral co-living can be in improving mental wellbeing.

 It’s important to think about how interior design can help encourage the older generations to engage more with one another.
 Making use of the space available with suitable seating and decor can give retirees the helping hand they may need to start forming meaningful connections.

 Co-Living Arrangements on Mental Wellbeing

-For many people, it can be hard to form new bonds and connections.
+For many, it can be hard to form new bonds and connections.
 Without others to engage with, life quickly becomes very lonely and isolated.
-One thing that’s become clear from the research done on co-living arrangements is that it doesn’t matter what age you are or what your current situation is like; we’re all designed to be sociable.
+One thing that’s clear from the research done on co-living arrangements is that it doesn’t matter what age you are or what your current situation is like; we’re all designed to be sociable.

 However, it’s not enough to simply develop a BTR or PBSA property and expect people to interact.
 Spaces have to be designed with social awareness in mind to make this a reality.
 The right decor, seating and ambience are needed to promote mental wellbeing.